petaly-labs/petaly/README.md

 - A source endpoint cannot be used as a pipeline target, which protects source systems from write operations
 - Inline `source_attributes` is still accepted for backward compatibility, but deprecated in favor of reusable source endpoint definitions

+### Load State and Incremental Behavior

+- Petaly stores pipeline-level runtime state in `load_state.json` under the pipeline directory.
+- The file is maintained for both full and incremental runs.
+- State entries are initialized for all objects in scope for the run:
+  - objects defined in `data_objects_spec[]`
+  - or, when loading from schema, all discovered/loaded objects
+- For incremental objects, `object_loaded_timestamp` is the watermark used for the next source-side filter:
+  - `WHERE column_last_modified > object_loaded_timestamp`

+### PostgreSQL to MySQL Timestamp Note

+- For PostgreSQL → MySQL loads, timestamp precision is preserved on the MySQL side.
+- Timestamp-like columns are created with fractional precision (`datetime(6)` / `timestamp(6)` where applicable) to avoid truncating milliseconds/microseconds during load.